JunnuHallikainen/Covid-app/README.md

 # About

 Lost all my progress due to hardware failure, will update as I rebuild.
-Note to self: ALWAYS PUSH IN THE END OF THE DAY.
+Note to self: ALWAYS PUSH AT THE END OF THE DAY.